Bedrooms / By Kerry O'Brien / May 7, 2015

 The first sign that Christine had a very specific vision for her New York home came when she was looking at apartments to buy back in 2008.
 Her top real estate demand?
 The new place could be no more than ten blocks from Zabar’s!
 After finding a combined unit in a boom-era Rosario Candela building, Christine was thrilled with the gracious and spacious layout (a full dining room in which to serve all of her Zabar’s selections!) but began to imagine a renovation that would replace the outdated finishes and decade-old paint job.
 The place was absolutely livable and Christine didn’t know where to start to find professionals for an upgrade, so years passed before she felt ready to take on the project.

 Christine came to Sweeten to find a designer who could help her create significant storage options and lighting for her extensive library and varied art pieces.
 Beyond the usual must-haves, Christine also needed someone who could manage the project on her behalf while she spent the summer months in Maine.
-Most homeowners would be understandably anxious about skipping town while major renovations were underway, but we introduced Christine to Sweeten Expert Elizabeth who signed on to shepherd Christine’s wish list through to completion and find a home for all of the pieces in the collection.
+Most homeowners would be understandably anxious about skipping town while major renovations were underway, but we introduced Christine to this Sweeten designer who signed on to shepherd Christine’s wish list through to completion and find a home for all of the pieces in the collection.

 1. Fresh paint on everything in sight, stat!